 Finally, I cut into the perfect white chocolate peppermint blondies.
 Not too cakey, doughy, or hard.
 It wasn’t too minty or too bland.
 Just like Goldilocks, the third batch was just right.

 In short, good blondies shouldn’t resemble cake, dough, or cookies.
-They should have the same texture and height as brownies.Good blondies shouldn't resemble cake, dough, or cookies.
-They should have the same texture as… Click To Tweet
+They should have the same texture and height as brownies with the slightly caramel flavor of chocolate chip cookie dough

 Attempting to recover, I quickly stirred an extra egg into the remaining batter.
 And instead of a peppermint glaze, whole Candy Cane Kisses and white chocolate M&Ms were sandwiched between two layers of batter.

-And, well, you know the results already.
-Blondie perfection.
 Don’t waste your time going through batch after batch of homemade blondies.
-If you want a perfectly chewy blondie, make this recipe.
+If you want perfectly chewy white chocolate blondies with peppermint, make this recipe.

 - 1 C AP flour